 Tropes commonly used by MZD

-- Call Back: To his earlier works.
-For example, "allways" from Only Revolutions appearing in The Fifty Year Sword and The Familiar - with "allways" itself being possibly connected to House of Leaves (hallways.)
+- The "allways" from Only Revolutions appearing in The Fifty Year Sword and The Familiar - with "allways" itself being possibly connected to House of Leaves (hallways.)

 - The Familiar refers to House of Leaves by printing instances of the word "House" in blue, as in that earlier book.